-531 BIO 174- ANATOMY AND PHYSIOLOGY II Credit: 1 Offered 1 Semester Available to Grades 11-12 DUAL CREDIT COLLEGE COURSE Prerequisite: BIO 169
+531 BIO 173- ANATOMY AND PHYSIOLOGY II

+Prerequisite: BIO 168

 This is a combined lecture and lab course.
 It is a continuation of Anatomy and Physiology I. The structure and function of the cardiovascular, lymphatic, endocrine, respiratory, digestive, urinary and reproductive systems are studied.
 This course is for high school and college credit (4 college credits through Western Iowa Tech Community College).